Tanaka leaves Yankees, rejoins former team to pitch in Japan - WTMJ

 TOKYO (AP) — Masahiro Tanaka is returning to pitch for his former team in Japan after seven seasons with the New York Yankees.

-The Rakuten Eagles said Thursday the 32-year-old free agent had signed a two-year contract.
-Local media reported it was worth almost $9 million annually.
+The Rakuten Eagles of the Pacific League said Thursday the 32-year-old free agent had signed a two-year contract.
+Local media reported the deal was worth almost $9 million annually.

 “WELCOME HOME our HERO!!!!” the Eagles posted on Twitter.

-The Yankees recently added two-time Cy Young winner Corey Kluber and traded for Pittsburgh pitcher Jameson Taillon.
+The Yankees in the past week added two-time Cy Young Award winner Corey Kluber and traded for Pittsburgh pitcher Jameson Taillon.
 New York appeared to have no room for Tanaka in its 2021 rotation and didn’t appear to be trying to re-sign the two-time All-Star.

 “I have decided to return to Japan and play for the Rakuten Eagles for the 2021 season,” Tanaka wrote on Twitter.
 “I wanted to make sure and touch base with you, and thank you for all the love and support you have given me for the past 7 seasons.”